 Sloan Program, Cornell University

-Dr. Nicholson is an associate professor in the Department of Policy Analysis and Management at Cornell University, faculty for the Sloan Program in Health Administration, and a Faculty Research Fellow at the National Bureau of Economic Research.
-He is currently conducting research in four areas: incentives to innovate in the biotechnology and pharmaceutical industry, how physicians develop their treatment styles and whether patients choose physicians based on their treatment styles, measuring the financial benefit to an employer of investing in the health of workers, and the causes of autism.
-Dr. Nicholson was formerly a faculty member in the Health Care Systems Department at The Wharton School of the University of Pennsylvania.
-He worked for four years as a management consultant and taught high school for two years before enrolling in graduate school.
-He is a graduate of Dartmouth College and received a Doctorate in Economics from the University of Wisconsin, Madison.
+Sean Nicholson is a professor in the Department of Policy Analysis and Management (PAM) at Cornell University and a Research Associate at the National Bureau of Economic Research.
+Before joining the PAM Department in 2004, he was a faculty member in the Health Care Systems Department at the Wharton School of the University of Pennsylvania.
+Dr. Nicholson worked for four years as a management consultant with APM and taught high school for two years before enrolling in graduate school.
+He received a Bachelor of Arts degree from Dartmouth College in 1986 and a Doctorate in economics from the University of Wisconsin-Madison in 1997.

 Jonathan W. Pearce, C.P.A., F.H.F.M.A.